leeola/docs/contents/guides/ssh-into-your-vm/index.md

 Until Always-On VMs are available, Koding will shut down your VM after approximately ~20 minutes.
-To ensure that you are able to connect properly make sure you have your Broser open **and logged in** to Koding.com.
+To ensure that you are able to connect properly make sure you have your browser open **and logged in** to Koding.com.

 If you experience the following error: